Tai-Min/MODBUS-Slave-Cpp/README.md

 CRC is enabled by default.
 <br />

-#### Check if there is request frame in serial buffer and parse it:
+#### Check if there is a request frame in serial buffer and parse it:
 ```cpp
 bool available();
 ```